 The teacher's union in the state is the Alabama Education Association (AEA).
 The AEA services over 100,000 educators throughout the state.
 Beyond consumer benefits, the AEA provides legal benefits that allow teaching professionals to feel secure as they perform the scope of their duties.
 Teachers who are faced with action in regard to their employment such as disciplinary action, transfers, and lawsuits are encouraged to contact their local AEA director for support.
 Teachers can also depend on the AEA for insurance, loans, financial planning, and competitive credit cards.
 For retirement planning, teachers may be eligible to contribute funds to the Retirement Systems of Alabama (RSA) or the Retirement Systems of Alabama, both of which hold public pensions funds for state and public education employees in the state of Alabama.

-The following list of teacher shortage areas in Alabama has been obtained from the U.S. Department of Education Office of Postsecondary Education, Teacher Shortage Area (TSA) list for the 2014-2015 school year
+The following list of teacher shortage areas in Alabama has been obtained from the U.S. Department of Education Office of Postsecondary Education, Teacher Shortage Area (TSA) report for the 2021-2022 school year:

 |Grade Level||Number of Teachers|